-In some cases, if you are eligible for financial aid, the amount of aid you receive will be determined by the number of units you are enrolled in.
+In some cases, if you are eligible for financial aid, the amount of aid you receive will be determined by the number of units or credits you are enrolled in.

 Be aware that some grant and loan programs do require students to be enrolled at least half-time or full-time in order to be eligible.